hxkdidi/BusyIndicator/README.md

 ## What is this repository for? ##

-The BusyIndicator is a progress indicator with finite and infinite state.
+The BusyIndicator is a progress indicator with determined and indeterminate state.

 ## How do I get set up? ##